Senior Consultant - Print and Security, Materials Science and Engineering

-Smithers has a very wide range of testing facilities include the Smithers Rub Tester, the Sutherland Rub Tester, the Taber Abraser, the Sheen Motorised Scratch Tester, the Satra Rub Tester and the Crockmeter.
+Smithers has a wide range of testing facilities and equipment including the Sutherland Rub Tester, the Finger Rub Abrasion Tester, the Smithers Rub Tester, the Taber Abraser, the Sheen Motorised Scratch Tester, the Satra Rub Tester and the Crockmeter.

-Sutherland Rub Test is performed by attaching a label to the device while a similar sample label is attached to a weight.
+The Sutherland Rub Test is performed by attaching a label to the device while a similar sample label is attached to a weight.
 The two samples are then rubbed against one another at a controlled speed for a predetermined number of cycles.
-In contrast to the rotary Smithers Rub Tester, the Sutherland Rub Tester employs a reciprocating arc motion.
+In contrast to the rotary Smithers Rub Tester (see below), the Sutherland Rub Tester employs a reciprocating arc motion, which gives an essentially linear, directional action.
 On completion, the samples are visually inspected to check for ink transfer.

 The Taber Abraser is primarily used to evaluate the resistance of surfaces to rubbing abrasion.
 Specimens are mounted on a rotating turntable and subjected to the wearing action of two abrasive wheels, which are applied at a specific pressure.
 The severity of the test can be altered by using different wheels under different loads.
 The end point is either a visual change in appearance or a weight loss associated with material removed by abrasion.